<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/in-app-messaging-telemetry"/>
+<link href="https://trmccormick.com/blog/managing-schema-evolution"/>

 <author>